thelukester92/nnlib/README.md

 When you compile, make sure you link BLAS.
 On a Mac, you can do this by adding the `-framework Accelerate -DAPPLE` flags to the compile command.
 Make sure you use at least C++11 with the `std=c++11` flag.
 By default, code runs in debug mode.
-To optimize debugging checks out, use the `-DOPTIMIZE` flag.
+To optimize debugging checks out, use the `-O3 -DOPTIMIZE` flags.

 # Example